 - The most important element belongs at the top left - whether that's your logo, your slogan, or a countdown to the end of the discount promotion.

-- Particularly relevant page elements also belong at the top of site , for example a prominent call-to-action (CTA).
+- Particularly relevant page elements also belong at the top of the WordPress website, for example a prominent call-to-action (CTA).

-- At the bottom of site , you should avoid columns of text and instead rely on snappy headlines to specifically grab the reader's attention and pique their interest when scanning.
+- In the lower part of the website, you should avoid text columns and instead rely on snappy headlines to specifically catch the reader's attention and arouse interest when scanning.

-In practice, this layout has proven itself for content-heavy sites , for example the start pages of blogs.
+In practice, this layout has proven successful for WordPress websites with a lot of content, for example the start pages of blogs.

-The Z pattern - especially important for landing pages
+The Z pattern - important for landing pages

-The assumption of the Z-pattern is that users skim the web page in a Z-shaped movement: The gaze first moves horizontally from left to right at the top of site , then moves diagonally to the bottom left and from there horizontally to the right again.
+The assumption of the Z pattern is that users skim the WordPress website in a Z-shaped movement: The gaze first moves horizontally from left to right at the top of the website, then moves diagonally to the bottom left and from there horizontally to the right again.

-Since the eye gets stuck on fewer points here than with the F-pattern, this layout is usually used for more minimalistic sites with less content, whose central point is the CTA.
+Since the eye is drawn to fewer points than with the F-pattern, this layout is usually used for more minimalist WordPress websites with less content, whose central point is the CTA.
 It is therefore also effective for shorter landing pages.

 - Attention: Attention is attracted at the first focal point.